vialab/OpenSSH-Doc-Analyzer/README.md

 ### Installing

-In order a local (non-containerized) version running on your machine, please run the provided commands (UNIX).
+In order to run a local (non-containerized) version running on your machine, please run the provided commands (UNIX).

 Install and activate a Python 2.7 virtual environment (virtualenv):